 The lectureship honors a tenured faculty member widely recognized for a distinguished body of academic or creative achievement and prominence, as well as contributions to the educational and service missions of CU-Boulder.

-Normally, one Distinguished Research Lectureship is awarded each year.
-The recipient presents a lecture in the fall or spring following selection and receives a $2,000 honorarium.
+The recipient presents a lecture in the spring or fall following selection and receives a $2,000 stipend.

 Nominees for the Distinguished Research Lectureship must be CU-Boulder faculty members who are: